SunriseGamingByDao/smart-contracts/README.md

-**Important notice:** The publicly available source codes may not be used, altered, copied, or distributed without permission.
+**Important notice:** The publicly available source codes can not be used, altered, copied, or distributed without permission.

 # Sunrise Gaming by DAO Contracts